dfg-13/tipSplit/README.md

 # TipSplitApp

-A simple bill splitting application which takes in a bill (without tax), one of four fixed tax rates, and the number of people to split the bill with.
+A simple bill splitting application which takes in a total bill (with tax), one of four tip rates, and the number of people in order to evenly split the bill with.

 Minimum Compatible SDK Version: 25